Around the World in 80 Days

 Investigate how people new to a country would feel when they first arrive.

 Consider the historical aspect of convict settlements and how they influenced future developments within the country.

 Consider how our behaviour and actions impact upon others.

 Investigate the work of Ted Harrison, Henri Rousseau and Lev Kaplan.

 Learn how to use different techniques when sketching to give depth, shade and tone to our work.

 As readers we will:

-Continue to develop our skimming, scanning and close reading skills.
+Develop our skimming, scanning and close reading skills.